Free Assemblers, Linkers and Object Module Librarians

 Alink

-This looks like quite a promising free linker, with source code and the ability to link a wide variety of object code modules, from the OMF format generated by Borland's compilers to the COFF format used by Microsoft's compilers.
+This free linker has the ability to link a wide variety of object code modules, from the OMF format generated by Borland's compilers to the COFF format used by Microsoft's compilers.
 It is able to generate MSDOS COM and EXE files as well as Win32 PE EXE and DLL files.
 Resource files are also supported for the PE output files.
+It comes with source code, but appears to be no longer maintained.

 CodeX Assembler